keerden/elco-os/README.md

 Custom made kernel for x86.

+This project is a toy-project and is not expected to be finished soon..

-made with help of some tutorials and a lot of information from the osdev wiki:
+elco-os is made with help of some tutorials and lots of information from the osdev wiki:

 http://wiki.osdev.org